cairo-book/cairo-book/src/appendix-03-derivable-traits.md

 The `PartialEq` trait allows for comparison between instances of a type for equality, thereby enabling the `==` and `!=` operators.

-When `PartialEq` is derived on structs, two instances are equal only if all fields are equal, and the instances are not equal if any fields are not equal.
-When derived on enums, each variant is equal to itself and not equal to the other variants.
+When `PartialEq` is derived on structs, two instances are equal only if all their fields are equal; they are not equal if any field is different.
+When derived for enums, each variant is equal to itself and not equal to the other variants.

-The `PartialEq` trait is required, for example, with the use of the `assert_eq!` macro in tests, which needs to be able to compare two instances of a type for equality.
+The `PartialEq` trait is required when using the `assert_eq!` macro in tests, which needs to be able to compare two instances of a type for equality.

 Here is an example: